-Unlike in England, where there is no upper limit on the rateable value of a property which qualifies for the business rates holiday, only properties in the retail, leisure and hospitality sectors with a rateable value of £500,000 or less will qualify for the relief for the financial year 2020/21.

-The business does not have to claim the business rates relief, as the local authority will write to those who qualify.
+Unlike in England where there is no upper limit on the rateable value of a property which qualifies for the business rates holiday, only properties in the retail, leisure and hospitality sectors with a rateable value of £500,000 or less will qualify for the relief for the financial year 2020/21.
+It appears that child nurseries do not qualify for the business rates holiday in Wales.
+The business does not have to claim the business rates relief as the local authority will write to those who qualify.